On the geometry of star domains and the spectra of Hodge-Laplace operators: Introduction

-The main argument uses an approximation of the convex domain via strictly convex domains with smooth boundary.
-We therefore review pertinent elements of convex geometry and make some contributions of separate interest.
-In fact, we begin with the study of star domains.
-Roughly speaking, star domains are open bounded sets in Euclidean space whose entire boundary is visible from every point within an open subset.
-We study two scalar functions associated with a star domain $\Domain$.
-The first is known as gauge function in the literature:
+In addition, we are interested in the Poincar\'e--Friedrichs constants on bounded domains that are not necessarily convex but satisfy a closely related condition: star-shapedness with respect to a ball.
+We establish bi-Lipschitz radial transformations from such domains onto the unit ball and analyze the singular values of their Jacobians.
+This leads to estimates for the Poincar\'e--Friedrichs constants in terms of the domain's diameter and \emph{eccentricity}. \\

-The second seems to be new and equals the reciprocal of what is known as the radial function~\cite{beer1975starshaped,lin2023lipschitz}:
+Toward that end, we review the geometry of convex and star-shaped domains.
+This also yields theoretical contributions of independent interest.
+We begin with the study of star domains.
+Roughly speaking, a star domain is a bounded open set containing a nonempty open subset from which every point of the domain is visible by a line segment contained in the domain.
+We study two scalar functions associated with a star domain $\Domain$ that is star-shaped with respect to the coordinate origin.
+The first one is known as the \emph{gauge function} in the literature: